Zachary-Jackson/Java-Snowflake-Plummeter/README.md

 ## Gameplay

 The goal of this game is to survive for as long as possible while snowflakes and sheets fall on the player.
-The game will get progressivly harder at time goes on, with snow falling faster towards the player
+Which will get progressivly harder at time goes on, with snow falling faster towards the player

-A record of how long you survived will be shown to the user when the game ends.
+The user is able to hold down the `wasd` keys in order to move left and right.
+A record of how long you survived will be shown to the user when the game ends as well.